LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Schedule Analysis

-- When the Lady Tigers defeated the Utah Utes (No. 8 in the AP's Top 25) on March 24 by a score of 66-63, it was their signature victory of the year so far.
+- On March 24, the Lady Tigers captured their best win of the season, a 66-63 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.

-- The Lady Tigers have eight wins against Quadrant 1 teams, tied for the 17th-most in the country.
+- The Lady Tigers have eight wins over Quadrant 1 opponents, tied for the 17th-most in the country.

 - LSU has nine wins over Quadrant 2 opponents, tied for the fourth-most in the country.